gcrois/gcrois.github.io/_posts/2021-10-26-K0001-form-based-programming-platonic.md

 thumb: /files/src/K0001/types0.dot.webp
 ---

-buckle up! we're about to deep dive into the world of types, values, templates, and math. particularly, how they are used in the Kata languages and internally how they work
+buckle up! we're about to deep dive into the world of types, values, templates, and math. particularly, how they are used in the Kata programming languages, and how they are used to do "Form Based Programming"

 <!--more-->